 - Honda, Porsche & Bugatti (U-N-I-T-Y, Endless)

 - Xenons (a type of headlight for cars) (Endless)

 If that’s a lease, least it look cool on you“

 - Mitsubishi Sony (Endless)

 “Big body Merc, LED lights and it’s all overprice“

 - Lincoln Town Car (Swim Good, Nostalgia, Ultra)

 - Mustang (American Wedding, Nostalgia, Ultra)

 We only scratched the surface of Frank Ocean car collection and how he uses them in his songs.
 His garage is constantly evolving along with his music and it will be interesting to see what comes next for him regarding his rides.
-Also this is not an exhaustive list of all the cars he mentions in his songs and the stories and meanings go deeper, as mentioned before a lot of the cars he mentioned are tied to a precise time in Frank’s life.
-For example in Ivy which is a later song of Frank he mentions he had a BMW X6, that gives a better understanding of the timeline Frank is telling us about which would be around 2010.
+Also, this is not an exhaustive list of all the cars he mentions in his songs and the stories and meanings go deeper, as mentioned before a lot of the cars he mentioned are tied to a precise time in Frank’s life.
+For example in Ivy which is a later song of Frank he mentions he had a BMW X6, which gives a better understanding of the timeline Frank is telling us about which would be around 2010.